 - Add challenge questions — such as higher-order, and open-ended questions — or expand upon content.

 - Add interest surveys about related topics to gather additional differentiating information.

-Highlighter: Using the highlighting tool, teachers can:
+Highlighter: Using the highlighting tool in Easel Activities, teachers can:

 - Point out key words, phrases, and concepts to students.